Lems Nine2five Black

 A Comfortable Minimalist Dress Shoe

-The Nine2five is a men’s full-grain leather dress shoe that’s perfect for a variety of occasions and settings, including office and casual situations.
-Whether you dress these shoes up with a pair of slacks or down with a pair of jeans, the Lems Nine2five offers you style, comfort, and versatility.
+The Lems Nine2five is a men’s full-grain leather dress shoe that’s perfect for a variety of occasions and settings, including office and casual situations.
+Whether you dress these shoes up with a pair of slacks or down with a pair of jeans, the Lems Nine2five offers you style, comfort, and versatility—and the possibility of realizing improved foot function and an optimal stride.

 Wide Toe Box, Zero Drop Platform